Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 After the 7-10 days of detox, the person will then start focusing on the mental aspect of addiction.

 There will be group sessions to learn from others and to self-reflect.
-Input from professionals will provide techniques that people can use to help manage their cravings.
+Input from drug and alcohol rehab professionals will provide techniques that people can use to help manage their cravings.

 A robust relapse prevention plan will be devised in order to support your sobriety upon leaving rehab.